rackerlabs/design-system/_component_design/file-tile.md

 ## Best practices

-Consider using the following best practices when you construct a file tile:
+Consider the following best practices when you construct a file tile:

-- xxxx.
+- Include an icon in the file tile to represent the file format.
+Only use icons available in the [Helix Toolkit](https://rackerlabs.github.io/helix-ui/components/icons/#available-icons).
-- xxxx.
+- Do not use branded icons.
-- xxxx.
+- Consider where you place file tiles in a view.
+Avoid making the user scroll down a long list of file tiles to see important information.
-- xxxx.
+- Only allow the user who uploaded a file to remove it from a page.

 {% endcolumn %}